hms-dbmi/pic-sure-all-in-one-db-auth/README.md

 EMAIL - This is the email address that will be the initial admin user.

 PROJECT_SPECIFIC_OVERRIDE_REPOSITORY - This is the repo that contains the project specific overrides for your project.
+For a sample, see https://github.com/hms-dbmi/baseline-db-auth-pic-sure

 RELEASE_CONTROL_REPOSITORY - This is the repo that contains the build-spec.json file for your project.
 This file controls what code is built and deployed.
+For a sample, see https://github.com/hms-dbmi/baseline-pic-sure-release-control

 Make sure none of these fields have any leading or trailing whitespace, the values must be exact.
 Once you have entered the information, click the "Build" button.